ssbagi/Design-Verification/README.md

         Phases : Total = 20
             a.
 Construction Phase  (4 phases)
                     (Override the specific function method according to our needs)
-                    - build_phase               : Create an object of a class.
+                    - build_phase               : Construct the testbench hierarchy, configure components and instantiate models.
+Create an object of a class.
-                    - connect_phase             : Connection of component in TLM.
+                    - connect_phase             : Connection of TLM ports, adapters and sockets for data flow.
-                    - end_of_elaboartion_phase  : Adjust an hierarchy of component.
+                    - end_of_elaboartion_phase  : Fine-tune settings and display topology.
                     - start_of_simulation       : Configure an environment before applying the stimulus.
+Set the debug breakpoints and configurations.

             b.  run_phase (12 phases)           : Task based and consume time.
+Drive the DUT with stimuli and managed with objections.
                     - reset_phase               : System reset - Bring the system/block or anything to known state.
-Then start working
+Then start working.
                         - pre_reset_phase       :
                         - post_reset_phase      :
-                    - configure_phase           : Memory/Variables/Arrays : initialize them to specific value before start of generating stimulus.
+                    - configure_phase           : Memory/Variables/Arrays : Initialize them to specific value before start of generating stimulus.
                         - pre_configure_phase   :
                         - post_configure_phase  :
                     - main_phase                : Generating stimulus + collecting responses.